envkey/envkey-source/README.md

 Whenever you use `eval`, you need to worry about shell injection.
 We did the worrying for you--envkey-source wraps all EnvKey variables in single quotes and safely escapes any single quotes the variables might contain.
 This removes any potential for shell injection.

+### Overriding Vars

+By default, envkey-source will not overwrite existing environment variables or additional variables set in a `.env` file.
+This can be convenient for customizing environments that otherwise share the same configuration.
+But if you do want EnvKey vars to take precedence, use the `--force` / `-f` flag.
+You can read more about this topic in the [docs](https://docs.envkey.com/overriding-envkey-variables.html).

+### Working Offline

+envkey-source can cache your encrypted config so that you can still use it while offline.
+Just use the `--cache` flag, and your config will still be available (though possibly not up-to-date) the next time you lose your internet connection.

 ### Examples

 Assume you have `GITHUB_TOKEN` set to `cf4b78a2b8356059f340a7df735d0f63` for the `development` environment in EnvKey.
 You generate a local development `ENVKEY`.